MrPowers/neapowers/content/investing/rob-arnott.md

 Value was even cheaper relative to growth in 2020 compared to the peak of the tech bubble.

-Definition of bubble: if you're using a valuation model you need to make implausible assumptions and the none of the marginal buyers use valuation models.
+Definition of bubble:

+1. You need to make implausible assumptions in the valuation model
+2. none of the marginal buyers use valuation models

-Assumptions for some current valuations:
+"Bubbel assessment" for some current valuations:

 * Amazon is priced for aggressive assumptions
-* Tesla is priced for growth that would be remotely plausible and nobody buys Tesla on a valuation model
+* Tesla is priced for growth that wouldn't be remotely plausible and nobody buys Tesla on a valuation model

 They predict ~2% returns in the US for the next 10 years.
 Yield is 1.6%.